 Listen to Mary Simon explain how we do that:

 Foster children come into care for hundreds of reasons and one type of agency cannot serve the needs of every child effectively and successfully.
-Community Care Resources receives approximately 40 referrals each month from counties across Wisconsin.
-Counties refer kids for many different reasons such as:
+Community Care Resources serves children with higher emotional and behavioral needs due to childhood trauma.
+CCR receives approximately 40 referrals each month from counties across Wisconsin for reasons such as:

 10-year CCR veteran, Stephanie, describes what she has witnessed: